AryahCodes/Houseplant-Finder/README.md

 ## What it does

-- Short quiz to understand light, watering, and lifestyle preferences
+- Asks a short quiz about light, watering habits, pets, and space
-- Ranks houseplants by how well they match your space
+- Ranks houseplants by how well they match your answers
-- Shows clear, practical care guides
+- Shows clear, realistic care guidance
 - Includes optional shopping recommendations for supplies

 The goal is to help beginners start with plants they’re most likely to succeed with.